Showing posts with label India. Show all posts

 5. Aga Khan Palace

-The place is open from 9:00 to 18:00, with a break from 12:30 to 13:30
+Opening hours: The place is open from 9:00 to 18:00, with a break from 12:30 to 13:30

-6. Phoenix market city
+6. Phoenix Market City

-Phoenix Market City is the largest mall in Pune, offering a vast complex of shops where you'll find everything you need.
-Opened in January 2011, it’s one of the biggest malls in India, spanning four floors with a wide selection of top brands, including Adidas, Puma, Zara, Nike, Jack & Jones, Tommy Hilfiger, and many more.
+The mall opened in January 2011, itโ€™s one of the biggest malls in India, spanning four floors with a wide selection of top brands, including Adidas, Puma, Zara, Nike, Jack & Jones, Tommy Hilfiger, and many more.

-Opening Hours: daily 11:00 – 23:00 (restaurants open until 00:00)
+Opening Hours: daily 11:00 โ€“ 23:00 (restaurants open until 00:00)

 7. Amanora Park Town

-Amanora Mall - The Best Shopping Mall In Pune
+Website: Amanora Mall - The Best Shopping Mall In Pune

 ======================